kedholmmoch/Dr-Mario-JS/README.md

       window.setTimeout(() => {    // ... wait a quarter of a second before ...
         this.applyGravity().then(() => {   /// ...calling the method again;
-          resolve(true);   // the method call in the Pill#freeze method will not })                 // be resolved until the method is not longer called }, 250);
+          resolve(true);   // the method call in the Pill#freeze method will not })                 // be resolved until the method is no longer called }, 250);
     } else {
       window.setTimeout(() => {   // if no more gravity is needed, resolve the promise